Gold Resource: A Tale Of Two Mines (NYSEMKT:GORO)

 Source: Author Analysis

-This yielded an estimate of "sales by ore" production for each corresponding period:
+This yielded an estimate of "sales by ore type" for each corresponding period:

 Source: Author Analysis

-What’s fascinating here, is that even with the temporary reduction in production capacity in the OMU, the increases in Zinc prices has led to Zinc being the biggest contributor to “by-product” sales as a percentage of the overall OMU total sales and overcoming any Covid-related issues on production volumes.
+What’s fascinating here, is that even with the temporary reduction in production capacity in the OMU, the increases in Zinc prices have elevated sales higher and have led to Zinc being the biggest contributor to “by-product” sales as a percentage of the overall OMU total sales (~35%) and more than making up for any Covid-related issues on lost production volumes.

 From the above, I was able to build out a rough estimate on “net sales” and “gross profitability”: